-Still one of the SEO mistakes that sites continue to make in 2017 is not staying on top of your backlink maintenance.
+Still one of the SEO mistakes that sites continue to make is not staying on top of your backlink maintenance.
 Consider this like sweeping your floor or cleaning out your closet.

 If you have links from a bunch of spammy or ‘dead’ websites, will your online presence be further alienated?
 We have a good resource to help you understand how backlinks validate your online identity.

 What is your content strategy?
 What’s that?
 You don’t know?
 If you can’t answer that question right off the bat then the answer is you have no content strategy and that is also the biggest SEO mistakes to avoid.
 The fact is that SEO and content are inseparable.

 You need to have an active and responsive blog, indexed with targeted keywords and maximum visibility or your website will suffer.
 It’s like that question about a tree falling in the forest with no one around.
 If your website is in existence but has no plan of attack, how are you supposed to be successful?

 Even your social media strategy has got to have an active, measurable, long-term plan.
 Your plans can even be transferrable between mediums.
 Facebook is where most social media happens now, but just because it is today doesn’t mean it will be tomorrow.
 Your content strategy can have overlays to be applicable in whatever space happens to be trending on social media at that time.

 A Disgruntled Prince of Denmark uttered the oft-quoted “words, words, words” and more than 500 years.
 Hence, words are still crucial to communication.